-You will cross two of three high passes, Cho-La pass, and Renjo La pass and miss the most difficult one – Kongma La Pass.
+You will cross two of three high passes, Cho-La pass, and Renjo La pass, and miss the most difficult one – Kongma La Pass.

-This is no less beautiful than the tree pass trek.
+Furthermore, this is no less beautiful than the tree pass trek.
 And, you do not have to strain your body by crossing all three highest trekking passes.

 Packing for Everest Base Camp Trek in May